ChappiebotAI/chappiebotai.github.io/_posts/2018-6-25-topic-modelling-ml.md

 <p align='center'> $$q_k = \Sigma_k^-1 U^\intercal q$$</p>

 Furthermore, we could improve LSI method by altering the BoW input by TF-IDF input to ignore influence from trivial words like: are, is, I, etc.
+For implementation, you can either use SVD function from scipy package or *LsiModel* from gensim package.

 <div style="font-size: 75%;">
  {% highlight python %}